2013–14 NK Maribor season

 The 2013–14 season was the 54th season in the history of NK Maribor and the club's 23rd consecutive season in the Slovenian PrvaLiga since the league establishment in 1991.
 The team participated in the Slovenian PrvaLiga, Slovenian Football Cup, UEFA Champions League, and UEFA Europa League.
 The season covers the period from 1 June 2013 to 31 May 2014.

-After they won the Slovenian version of the treble (League, Cup and Supercup) during the previous season, Maribor came close to repeating its achievement during the 2013–14 season, however, they were denied this honour on 21 May 2014 when they were defeated by Gorica in the Slovenian Cup Final.
-However, the club was not without success as they have managed to win the Slovenian Supercup for the third time in their history and were crowned PrvaLiga champions for the 12th time.
+After winning the Slovenian version of the treble (league, cup and supercup) during the previous season, Maribor came close to repeating this achievement during the 2013–14 season, however, they were denied on 21 May 2014 when they were defeated by Gorica in the Slovenian Cup final.
+However, the club was not without success as they have managed to win the Slovenian Supercup for the third time in their history and were crowned PrvaLiga champions for the fourth consecutive time and twelfth time overall.
 The Supercup title was won under the leadership of Croatian manager Ante Čačić, who was replaced by former player Ante Šimundža early in the season.
-In UEFA competitions Maribor qualified for the UEFA Europa League group stage for the third successive season and, after winning seven points in a group with Rubin Kazan, Zulte Waregem and Wigan Athletic, they qualified to the UEFA Europa League knockout phase for the first time, becoming the first Slovenian club to play European football in the second part of the season.
-In the Round of 32 Maribor faced Sevilla and were defeated with the score 4–3 on aggregate.
-The Spanish side went out to win the competition couple of months later.
+In UEFA competitions, Maribor qualified for the UEFA Europa League group stage for the third successive season and, after winning seven points in a group with Rubin Kazan, Zulte Waregem and Wigan Athletic, they qualified for the knockout phase, becoming the first Slovenian club to do so.
+In the round of 32, Maribor faced Sevilla and were defeated with the score 4–3 on aggregate.
+The Spanish side went out to win the competition a few months later.

 Bosnian striker Nusmir Fajić was the club's top scorer during the season with 19 goals, 16 of which were scored in the Slovenian PrvaLiga.
-Club captain Marcos Tavares made history in the second part of the season when he tied Branko Horjak's all-time goalscoring record (117) and eventually surpassing it.
-He has also surpassed a joint record previously held by Ante Šimundža and Kliton Bozgo who both scored 78 league goals for the club.
-During the course of the 2013–14 season Maribor maintained an average league attendance of 3,089 on its home matches.
+Club captain Marcos Tavares made history in the second part of the season when he became Maribor's all-time top goalscorer, surpassing the previous record by Branko Horjak (117 goals).
+He has also surpassed the joint-record previously held by Ante Šimundža and Kliton Bozgo, who both scored 78 league goals for the club.
+During the season, Maribor maintained an average home league attendance of 3,089.
 In addition, Maribor were the only PrvaLiga team that had an average league attendance of over 1,000 spectators.